alexdlaird/pyngrok/docs/integrations.rst

 ------------------

 Lambdas deployed to AWS can be easily developed locally using ``pyngrok`` and extending the `Flask example shown above <#flask>`_.
-In addition to effortless local development, this gives us more flexibility when writing tests, leveraging a CI, managing revisions, etc.
+In addition to effortless local development, this gives you more flexibility when writing tests, leveraging a CI, managing revisions, etc.

-Let's assume we have a file ``foo_GET.py`` in our ``lambdas`` module and, when deployed, it handles requests to ``GET /foo``.
-Locally, we can use a Flask route as a shim to funnel requests to this same Lambda handler.
+Let's assume you have a file ``foo_GET.py`` in your ``lambdas`` module and, when deployed, it handles requests to ``GET /foo``.
+Locally, you can use a Flask route as a shim to funnel requests to this same Lambda handler.

 To start, add ``app.register_blueprint(lambda_routes.bp)`` to ``server.py`` from the example above.
 The create ``lambda_routes.py`` as shown below to handle the routing: